itamar567/ochel/README.md

 OCHEL is a Python program that imitates DragonFable fights and provides an easier and faster way to create boss fights strategies and calculations.

 ## Features
-OCHEL currently supports all game mechanics except for on-hit specials and pet switching.
+OCHEL currently supports all game mechanics except for pet switching.

 ## Classes
 Currently implemented classes: